linhdk0712/garage-management-ui/docs/project-documentation.md

 - Logging and monitoring

 ## Conclusion
 This documentation provides a comprehensive overview of the Garage Management System, including its business requirements, technical architecture, database design, and security implementation.
 The system is designed to be scalable, maintainable, and secure while providing a seamless experience for both customers and staff.

+The comprehensive flow diagrams provide detailed insights into all major system workflows, ensuring complete understanding of the application's functionality and user interactions.
+These flows serve as valuable references for development, testing, and maintenance activities.